How To Merge Two Cells Google Sheets

 3. Press Enter to apply the formula.

 Note: Like the ampersand method, this method does not actually merge the cells, but rather combines their contents into a single string.
 The original cells will remain separate.
-(See Also: How To Count Non Empty Cells In Google Sheets)
+(See Also: How To Copy From Excel To Google Sheets With Formulas)

 Common Scenarios for Merging Cells